Security Matters Live

 Unlocking Business Value: The economics of empowered video security

-Sam Stuart (Dahua Technology UK and Ireland)
+Sam Stuart (Senior Manager for Key Accounts, Dahua Technology UK and Ireland)

 The session will explore how integrating AI surveillance systems drives revenue growth and cost reduction.
 Discover how businesses leverage advanced technology to enhance security, boost efficiency and achieve greater financial returns; we’ll also include key points on building the business case across outside departments.